BarunMahato/vectorhire/README.md

 # VectorHire 🛰️

-**VectorHire** is an AI-driven recruitment intelligence platform designed to bridge the gap between candidate resumes and real-time market opportunities.
-Featuring **Agent Maya**, an autonomous discovery engine, the system crawls professional networks to find, index, and draft applications for high-probability job matches.
+**VectorHire** is an s an AI-driven recruitment intelligence platform designed to seamlessly bridge the gap between candidate resumes and real-time market opportunities.

+At the heart of the platform is  n8n Agent, an autonomous discovery engine that continuously crawls professional networks to find, index, and draft highly personalized applications for your best-fit job matches.
+Stop searching for jobs, and let VectorHire hunt for you.

 ## 🚀 The Core Engines

 ### 1. Discovery Engine (Hunt & Sync)

-Maya analyzes your resume context to perform deep-crawls across professional networks, indexing leads directly into a PostgreSQL cluster.
+The agent analyzes your resume context to perform deep-crawls across professional networks, indexing leads directly into a Supabase for quering by our chat agent apart from this it also stores the data in externalJobs section so the data can be seen in frontend.

 ![Discovery Workflow](./public/assets/job-search&&update-workflow.png)